-PURPOSE: To report long-term treatment outcomes of intravitreal bevacizumab (IVB) in myopic macular neovascularization (MNV).
+PURPOSE: To report long-term treatment outcomes of intravitreal bevacizumab in myopic macular neovascularization (MNV).

-METHODS: Retrospective analysis of longitudinal, clinical data of high myopic MNV patients treated with IVB.
-One-hundred-seventeen eyes of 106 patients were followed from first injection up to 12 years.
-Outcome measures were best-corrected visual acuity (BCVA) change during follow-up and myopic MNV recurrence.
+METHODS: Retrospective analysis of longitudinal, clinical data of patients with high myopic MNV treated with intravitreal bevacizumab.
+One-hundred and seventeen eyes of 106 patients were followed from first injection up to 12 years.
+Outcome measures were best-corrected visual acuity change during follow-up and myopic MNV recurrence.

-CONCLUSION: This retrospective myopic MNV study revealed that visual improvement after IVB injections was not maintained over time.
-MNV recurrences occurred frequently but did not alter the already poor visual prognosis.
+CONCLUSION: This retrospective myopic MNV study revealed that visual improvement after intravitreal bevacizumab injections was not maintained over time.
+Macular neovascularization recurrences occurred frequently but did not alter the already poor visual prognosis.

 - Atrophy/drug therapy

 - Retrospective Studies